Nick Cave & the Bad Seeds

 More refined and reflective work concerning mature themes such as marriage and religion.

-From the fire and brimstone of their early post-punk to the forgiveness and tender mercy of later projects, Nick Cave & the Bad Seeds weaved religious themes into their piano-driven music to stand out from their peers.
-Crafting work that was at times romantic, gothic, contemplative, and brutal, the group evolved over a lifetime by replacing the rush of drugs with spiritual and artistic highs.
+From the fire and brimstone of their early post-punk to the tender mercy of later projects, Nick Cave & the Bad Seeds wove religious themes into piano-driven music that was at times romantic, gothic, contemplative, and brutal.
+Maturing over five decades, the group gradually replaced the rush of drugs with spiritual and artistic highs.

-The multi-instrumentalist Harvey, who has since produced records for artists like PJ Harvey, hesitantly formed the Bad Seeds with Cave and a rotating line-up of musicians.
+Harvey hesitantly formed the Bad Seeds with Cave and a rotating line-up of musicians in 1983 because he believed in the power of Cave's songwriting.
 Though ostensibly an Australian project, the band's core roster was international and operated out of London and Berlin rather than Melbourne.
-Members have included the venerated German guitarist Blixa Bargeld, a Swiss drummer who strikes with Accurist precision, Thomas Wydler, and the painterly English bassist Barry Adamson.
+Members have included the venerated German guitarist Blixa Bargeld, of Einstürzende Neubauten fame, a Swiss drummer who strikes with Accurist precision, Thomas Wydler, and the painterly English bassist Barry Adamson.

-Perhaps his biggest influence, however, is the master storyteller Roy Orbison.
-They stalk the stage with the same brooding intensity, both dressed in mysterious black suits, but their connection goes beyond mere performance.
-It's a cruel irony that Cave shared a similar tragedy with Orbison.
-Both men outlived two sons.
+Perhaps Cave's biggest influence, however, is the master storyteller Roy Orbison.
+They stalk the stage with the same brooding intensity, dressed in mysterious black suits, but their connection goes beyond mere performance as both men tragically outlived two sons.
+Cave's dying in 2015 and 2022, respectively.

 "I don't believe in an interventionist God, but I know, darling, that you do.
 But if I did, I would kneel down and ask him, not to intervene when it came to you."

-From the nihilism of a young man furious at a meaningless world to hard-earned redemption from drug addiction and grief, Nick Cave has poured a lifetime of experience into his work.
-He's an essential listen for anyone who enjoys high-quality music and wants answers to life's big questions.
+He raged as a young man with every reason to rejoice, and when confronted with time's cold hand of grief found grace.
+Nick Cave poured a lifetime of hard-earned experience into his work, searching for meaning on this meagre Earth.
+His work is an essential listen for anyone who values high-quality music and the answers to life's big questions.

 Skills